 You’ll also want to consider safe spaces to put the baby down quickly all around the home just in case there is an emergency with one of the other children.
 A playpen in the living room can be very handy.

-Prepare your older children for the arrival of the new baby.
+Prepare your older children for the arrival of their new baby sibling.

-Try to teach your children to grab their owns snacks, put on their own clothes and shoes if they are old enough and get the younger ones potty trained if they are ready for it before the arrival of your new baby.
+Try to teach your children to grab their own snacks, put on their own clothes and shoes if they are old enough, and get the younger ones potty trained if they are ready for it before the arrival of your new baby.

 All the things you need to get will all come together before you know it and you’ll be waiting for your new bundle of joy to arrive with excitement and open arms.